bondalexx/inforce-task/README.md

    git clone https://github.com/bondalexx/inforce-task.git
    ```

-2.Open the folder in your code editor.
+2. Open the folder in your code editor.

-3.In the terminal, navigate to the client and install dependencies:
+3. In the terminal, navigate to the client and install dependencies:
   ```bash
   cd ./inforce-task-client
   npm install
   ```
-4.Open a new terminal, go to the db folder, and install json-server globally:
+4. Open a new terminal, go to the db folder, and install json-server globally:
    ```bash
    cd ./db
    npm install -g json-server